 2) Conserve water.
 On average, you should be using about 50 gallons of water per day per person.
 Anything more is unnecessary.
 Not good at water conservation?
 Here are a few tips to help you cut back:

--Shut water off when brushing teeth, washing hands, etc.
+-Shut the water off when brushing teeth, washing hands, etc.

 -Wait until you have a full load to wash dishes and clothes.